godobject/bit_set/README.md

 ### Bug reports and feature requests

-Please use the [issue tracker][issues] on github.com to let me know about errors or ideas for improvement of this software.
+Please use the [issue tracker][issues] on github.com to let us know about errors or ideas for improvement of this software.

    [issues]: https://github.com/godobject/bit_set/issues/